SWMRS: History

 The band was formed by Cole Becker and Joey Armstrong after watching School of Rock together in school.
 Becker's brother, Max Becker, later joined the band to play bass.
 The band was originally named the Raining Souls, but they briefly changed to the Clocks.
-After realizing there were already many bands with the same name, they changed it to Emily's Army in honor to the Becker's cousin Emily, who suffers from cystic fibrosis and was diagnosed in 1998.
+After realizing there were already many bands with the same name, they changed it to Emily's Army in honor to Becker's cousin Emily, who suffers from cystic fibrosis and was diagnosed in 1998.
 Their goal was to raise money and create more awareness for cystic fibrosis.
 In 2008, they released a set of songs on their MySpace page under the album name This Kid.
 Although This Kid is not an official studio album, a few of these songs appeared throughout their career, including "Burn Apollo" that was re-recorded on their debut album, Queens being played live in 2012, and "I Need to Be Fixed" played live during Warped Tour 2012.

 The band played many small shows and festivals in California during this time.
 In 2009 the band added guitarist Travis Neumann whose first appearance was on the band's 2009 EP, Goody Two Shoes. that was followed by the release of two more EPs, Broadcast This and Regan MacNeil.
 The band spent all of 2010 working and recording their first studio album with Green Day frontman and Joey's father, Billie Joe Armstrong.
 In 2011, the band released their first full-length album, Don't Be a Dick, on June 14 through Adeline Records.
 The album featured six re-recorded songs from their earlier releases.
 The album was compared to Green Day's early work and had major punk influences.
 In support of the album the band went on an East and West Coast tour in 2011.
 In late 2011 and early 2012, the band resided in Tulsa OK, playing underground punk shows.
 In 2012 the band returned to touring, most notably on Warped Tour and a brief West Coast tour in late 2012.

 In 2013, the band once again worked with producer Billie Joe Armstrong, on their second record.
 Lost at Seventeen, was released on June 11, 2013 via Adeline Records and Rise Records.
 The band went on tour with Vans Warped Tour to support the album for the second time in their career.
 They also toured for the very first time in Great Britain.
 They played their final shows as Emily's Army during the Soundwave Festival in 2015 in Australia.
-Since soundwave 2015 the band has stopped playing material released before Swim in favor of playing new music.
+Since Soundwave 2015 the band has stopped playing material released before Swim in favor of playing new music.